MNeMoNiCuZ/ToriiGate-batch/README.md

 > The image depicts a close-up view of a Borken, a fictional creature resembling a cat.
 The Borken has a unique appearance with a mix of feline and reptilian features.
 Its body is covered in soft, fluffy fur that transitions into scaly skin on its tail.
 The fur is primarily white with patches of orange and brown, giving it a distinct spotted pattern.
 The Borken's eyes are large and expressive, with a piercing yellow gaze directed straight at the viewer, creating an intense and captivating look.
 Its ears are tall and pointed, covered in fur, and its whiskers are long and prominent, adding to its feline-like appearance.
 The Borken's tail is long and slender, covered in scales that transition into fur at the base.
 It is raised and curved slightly, indicating alertness or curiosity.
 The Borken is standing on its hind legs, with its front paws resting on a surface, giving it a slightly humanoid stance.
 Its claws are visible and sharp, adding to its predatory appearance.
 The background is blurry, with hints of green foliage and a dark, indistinct surface, keeping the focus on the Borken.
 The overall atmosphere of the image is one of curiosity and intensity, as the Borken's direct gaze and alert posture engage the viewer.

+## Conclusion
+Notice how it incorporated the facts we gave it into the output for the most of it.

+But it failed to incorporate the fact that the cat image was a vegetarian.
+While not perfect, this is still amazing functionality.

 ---
 ![Turtle](https://github.com/user-attachments/assets/919b11a4-4b0a-4e78-a392-2e4ff465d20d)